riscv-europe/summit-website/site.src/pages/side-events.md

 This course will cover basic training for open-source hardware development.
 It is open to members of the Tristan KDT project as well as to the general public.
-There is no charge to attend, but [registration](registration.html) for *Fri 9th Side Events* is required.
 The following topics will be covered during the course:

  - Creating Open-Source Projects on [GitHub](https://github.com/openhwgroup) with [OpenHW Group](https://www.openhwgroup.org).